molgenis/molgenis-emx2/docs/cat_cohort-data-manager.md

-# Cohort or DAP data manager
+# Cohort, Databank or DAP data manager
 ## Catalogue
 ### Data harmonisation
-Each cohort harmonises their data according to the consortium’s harmonisation protocols into the CDM format which has been centrally agreed on and stores the data locally in [MOLGENIS Armadillo](cat_cohort-data-manager.md#armadillo).
+Each cohort, databank or DAP (generally know as 'resource' harmonises their data according to the consortium’s  protocols into a common data model (CDM) format which has been centrally agreed on.
+In some projects, data may be made available via DataSHIELD.
+In these cases each resource stores the data locally in [MOLGENIS Armadillo](cat_cohort-data-manager.md#armadillo) DataSHIELD server.
 ###Staging areas for uploads
 The cohort or DAP metadata is uploaded to what are called "staging areas" of the Data Catalogue.
 LifeCycle, ATHLETE and LongITools use [*data-catalogue-staging*](https://data-catalogue-staging.molgeniscloud.org).